6 Cilantro Substitutes for People Who Hate the Stuff

 - Caraway: Caraway and coriander are almost interchangeable.
 Their flavor profiles are so similar, you can use it easily any place you're supposed to use coriander.
 The flavor is a bit sweeter, however, so it's especially good in marinades and spice rubs where roasting or grilling amplifies the flavor.

 Fresh cilantro is prized for its zippy citrus tang and grassy freshness.
-If you need a good cilantro substitute, look for these fresh herbs instead:
+To mimic this characteristic, look for these fresh herbs instead:

 - Basil: Cilantro pesto is incredibly delicious, but you may be familiar with its close cousin, basil pesto.
 Though basil is sweeter than cilantro, they both add a bit of zip to any dish that calls for them.
 Thai basil, which you may have to find at your local farmers' market, even has an edge of spice that's welcome in dishes like curries and stir-fries.